 It also brought a level of humanity to the rig operations we pass every day along the highway without much thought.

 Guiding our group through the indoor and outdoor engineering labs at Noble Energy in Greeley, Zach Huston shared his broad knowledge and passion for facilities.
 Production equipment is often depicted in a diagram or a video, but Zach’s up-close and hands-on demonstration of typical a pumpjack, separator, tank battery, and other equipment solidified our understanding of the processing required to get petroleum from the wellhead to custody transfer.
 Tom Fisk of Whiting Petroleum added to this understanding in his discussion of environmental, health, and safety issues surrounding oil and gas development.
 All this equipment is engineered to convert product flow into cash flow, but foremost, it must do so in a manner that maintains the safety and health of the community, the workers, and the environment.

 Working the financial side of oil and gas

-After we learned how oil and gas is produced, and after the Lifecycle game hammered home the complications of upstream E&P, we then were ready to move into the third and final day of the class and focus on post-production marketing.
+After we learned how oil and gas are produced, and after the Lifecycle game hammered home the complications of upstream E&P, we then were ready to move into the third and final day of the class and focus on post-production marketing.
 After oil and gas has been produced, it enters pipelines and other physical distribution channels, and it also enters financial markets where it is traded.
-Here, we learned the fundamentals buying and selling oil and gas as well as hedging against future price fluctuations.
+Here, we learned the fundamentals of buying and selling oil and gas as well as hedging against future price fluctuations.
 We had the opportunity to place a few simulated trades on a live exchange, and I think we came close to breaking even!

 A class that shows the entire value chain